Best Online Degrees in: Religion

 Homework in a religion degree program might include translations of Hebrew and Greek texts and writing essays explaining the similarities and differences of various religions.
 Some programs require or encourage internships at churches and other places of worship, faith-based organizations, faith-based social agencies, Islamic centers, Jewish community centers, or religious schools.

 Building a Career

 People with an academic background in religion may enter a variety of careers available to liberal arts majors, including business, sales, human resources, writing, and more.
 However, some of the most relevant careers include clergy and postsecondary teachers of religion and philosophy.
 Clergy include pastors and ministers, chaplains, youth and children’s pastors, pastoral care staff, worship leaders and music pastors, and other non-volunteer staff at churches, other places of worship, and religious organizations.
-The national median annual wage estimate for clergy was $44,140 as of May 2011, according to the U.S. Bureau of Labor Statistics (BLS).
+The national median annual wage estimate for clergy was $44,140, according to the U.S. Bureau of Labor Statistics (BLS).

 Those who wish to become professors of religion or philosophy will need to advance past the bachelor’s degree to obtain a graduate degree.
 The Ph.D. is the preferred degree level for most permanent positions at colleges and universities, although master’s degrees may be accepted for some teaching positions.
 Religion and philosophy teachers teach a wide variety of courses in theology and related areas, and often conduct research as well.
 The median yearly wage for professors in these fields was estimated at $65,100, the BLS noted.
 However, remember that employment in the field and specific salaries are not guaranteed.
 Your ability to find work depends on where you live and the economy, while your salary is based on your education, experience, and other considerations.